haryantomrizal/spring-northwind/README.md

-# spring-northwind
+# Spring Northwind

-Spring Application.
-Experiment with several RDBMS and NoSQL technologies using Northwind database.
+An experiment with several RDBMS and NoSQL technologies using Northwind database.